-Council Cash Management and Internal Controls
+Cash Management and Internal Controls

-Budgeting should be at the top of the list of important tasks of every council leader.
-An active council can raise and spend a significant amount of money, and effective budgeting allows the council to make the most of its income and enjoy greater success with less pain.
-Newsletters, conservation projects, council administration, etc... will need funding, and the budgeting process helps council leaders plan and prioritize activities each year.
+Budgeting should be at the top of the list of important tasks of every chapter and council leader.
+An active chapter or council can raise and spend a significant amount of money, and effective budgeting allows the chapter or council to make the most of its income and enjoy greater success with less pain.
+Newsletters, conservation projects, administration, etc... will need funding, and the budgeting process helps leaders plan and prioritize activities each year.
 Budgeting and policy decisions go hand-in-hand.
-While the budgeting process may vary from state to state, there are simple fundamentals to successful budgeting:
+While the budgeting process may vary from chapter to chapter and state to state, there are simple fundamentals to successful budgeting:

 - Maintain current and precise financial records for both income and expenses.
 Historical income and expenses are the best guide to projecting future finances.
-Without a true record of the past, estimates into the future lose the precision required to lessen financial anxieties for your council. - □ Make conservative estimates.
+Without a true record of the past, estimates into the future lose the precision required to lessen financial anxieties for your chapter. - □ Make conservative estimates.
 When estimating emergency expenses or future income, overly optimistic projections for either can be financially dangerous. - Develop an annual budget with both projected income and projected expenses. - Use the budget as a management tool.
-By periodically (e.g., quarterly) tracking "actual" expenses and income against the projected numbers, councils can plan accordingly. - Provide continuity in financial and budgeting matters.
+By periodically (e.g., quarterly) tracking "actual" expenses and income against the projected numbers, chapters can plan accordingly. - Provide continuity in financial and budgeting matters.
 The outgoing treasurer has worked with the budget a few times and has a grasp of overall revenue and expenses.
 It is helpful to plan ahead and train the incoming treasurer.
 Officers with experience in budgeting (among other activities) should try to recruit the next treasurer and include him or her in the budgeting experience.

-The simplest method of developing your council's first budget is to use the outline of the Annual Financial Report that you are required to submit between October 1 and November 15 every year.
+The simplest method of developing your chapter or council's first budget is to use the outline of the Annual Financial Report that you are required to submit between April 1 and May 15 every year.
 This report includes all the common areas of revenue and expenditures used by TU chapters and councils.
-The Annual Financial Report in the Leaders Only Tools section allows you to view and print your council's submission from previous years.
+The Annual Financial Report in the Leaders Only Tools section allows you to view and print your chapter's submission from previous years.
 Looking at previous reports gives you a good place to start for future budgeting.
 More resources are found in the Tacklebox.

-Council volunteers work hard to raise funds for conservation and related purposes, and one of the most important responsibilities of council officers is to safeguard and protect those funds so they are used for the purposes for which they were raised.
+Chapter volunteers work hard to raise funds for conservation and related purposes, and one of the most important responsibilities of chapter officers is to safeguard and protect those funds so they are used for the purposes for which they were raised.
 A few simple steps can safeguard those funds and other chapter assets.
-In 2015 the Board of Trustees adopted the Trout Unlimited Policy on Financial and Property Controls for Chapters and Councils.
+In 2015 the Board of Trustees adopted the TU Policy on Financial and Property Controls for Chapters and Councils.
 All chapter and council officers and board members must become familiar with this policy.
-It is discussed below in Chapter and Council Assets.
+It is discussed in Chapter 8: Safeguarding Chapter and Council Assets.

-Council Volunteer Leader Position Descriptions
+Volunteer Leader Position Descriptions